spairet/nip/doc/README.md

     return a + b * 2 + c * 3
 ```

-Now you are able to construct them with a config file using `!` operator:
+Now you are able to construct them with a config file using tag operator `!`.
+List or dict that lies under tagged node will be passed as args and kwargs to the fucntion or class.
 ```yaml
 class_object: !MyCoolClass
   question: Ultimate Question of Life, The Universe, and Everything